yujiuqie/AutoSSP/README.md

 # AutoSSP

-An easy way to fetch shadowsocks's free account configuration.
+An easy way to fetch free account configuration of Shadowsocks.